MicroEJ/docs/ApplicationDeveloperGuide/hokaWebserverUserGuide.rst

 This will cause the request handler to stop immediately and the response will be returned to the client without executing other filters.

-This is usefull for error handling for example.
+This is useful for error handling for example.

 .. code-block:: java